Forum Lecture: Re-Assembling Practice

 About Re-Assemble

-The notion of assembly is at the core of architecture, from building materials to community connections, theoretical frameworks to programmatic uses, structural components to project teams.
-It is through these broadly defined yet inter connected assemblies that we construct our built environment.
+From building materials to community connections, theoretical frameworks to programmatic uses, structural components to project teams, the notion of assembly is at the core of architecture.
+It is through these broadly defined yet interconnected assemblies that we construct our built environment.
 As we navigate new ways of convening and interacting with one another following the easing of lockdowns, the 2021-22 Forum Lecture Series turns to these many processes of architectural assembly and re-assembly.

 Reflecting on the current state of society and design’s role within it, we ask: In what ways are people, places and practices today being re-assembled?
 How is this driving innovation in design research, professional practice, and pedagogy?